Table of Contents

 Magnetic Acoustic Pickups

 Magnetic acoustic pickups are devices that attach to the soundboard of the guitar.
 They use a conventional force to translate the vibrations into an electrical signal.
 They are known for their versatility and ability to be used in a wide range of genres.

-Alnico is an alloy made of Aluminum, Nickel, and Cobalt, and is known for its distinctive tone.
+Alnico is an alloy made of Aluminum, Nickel, and Cobalt, and is known for its specific tone.